Babak Zanjani: Alleged dual nationality

-In January 2013, an Iranian news website, Baztab, reported that Zanjani holds a Danish passport in addition to his Iranian one, a claim which was later denied by Zanjani.
+In January 2013, an Iranian news website, Baztab, reported that Zanjani holds a Danish passport in addition to his Iranian one, a claim which Zanjani later denied.
 He called the passport's copy "fake", saying in an interview with the news website of Rahahan F.C., his football team: "This story [the copy of my passport] is too badly fabricated that they even put my picture on the passport without a tie.
-However, it is obligatory to tie a necktie to take pictures for European passports," which is not true.
+However, it is obligatory to tie a necktie to take pictures for European passports," which is untrue.

-Arrest and conviction
+Arrest, initial conviction, and release

 On 30 December 2013, Zanjani was arrested by Iranian police for his alleged role in the "gold for gas" sale of Iranian oil that avoided international sanctions in schemes Turkey and Malaysia.
 He was accused of embezzling more than €2.7 billion, involving, among others, the National Bank of Tajikistan.
 Some days later, a spokesman from the National Bank of Tajikistan denied any cooperation between Zanjani and the bank and claimed all documents presented by Zanjani about their two-way communications were fake.
 He was tried in an Islamic Revolutionary Court.
 On 6 March 2016, he was convicted and sentenced to death for embezzlement and "spreading corruption on earth".
 In December 2016, the Supreme Court of Iran confirmed the sentence.

 However, his sentence has been stayed pending his return of the embezzled money, after which he may receive a pardon.
+Iran's Supreme Court indicated that his sentence would be commuted when his debts to the Iranian government were paid.
+On 30 April 2024, Zanjani's sentence was commuted to 20 years' imprisonment after returning around $2.1 billion in assets from illegally selling oil.
+Shortly after, reports emerged of his conditional release.

-Iran's Supreme Court indicated that his sentence will be commuted when his debts to the Iranian government are paid.
+As of January 2025, photos of the newly-freed Zanjani were seen circulating in Iranian media.